simolus3/drift/docs/docs/schema.md

 Drift is smart enough to know that this should be the primary key for the table.
 It does this by looking for a single integer column that auto-increments and uses that as the primary key.

+??? question "What's `autoIncrement`?"
+    Every row in a table needs a unique ID.
+But how do you generate a unique ID?
+    Maybe you could use a random number, but what if the same number is generated twice?

+    The solution is to use a `autoIncrement` column which automatically uses the previous ID and increments it by 1.
+(The 1st row gets ID 1, the 2nd row gets ID 2, and so on.)
+    That way, every time you add a new row you get a unique ID.

 !!! tip "Reusable Mixins"
     Writing the same code for every table can be tedious.
 You can create a mixin that contains the primary key and use it in every table.

     {{ load_snippet('base_pk_class','lib/snippets/schema.dart.excerpt.json') }}

-??? question "What's `autoIncrement`?"
-    Every item in the database needs a unique ID.
-But how do you generate this ID?
-Maybe you could use a random number, but what if you generate the same number twice?

-    The simplest solution is to use a `autoIncrement` column.
-That way, every time you add a new row you get a new ID.
-The 1st row gets ID 1, the 2nd row gets ID 2, and so on.

 ### Custom Primary Keys